hassio-addons/repository/README.md

 - [Open an issue for the add-on: Glances][glances-issue]
 - [Open an issue for the add-on: Grafana][grafana-issue]
 - [Open an issue for the add-on: Grocy][grocy-issue]
-- [Open an issue for the add-on: Happy Bubbles][happy-bubbles-issue]
 - [Open an issue for the add-on: Home Panel][home-panel-issue]
 - [Open an issue for the add-on: IDE][ide-issue]
 - [Open an issue for the add-on: InfluxDB][influxdb-issue]